HackSoc/hacksoc.org/README.md

  - Line length: text in news/ should not exceed 70 characters per line (the odd 71 is okay).
 Otherwise, documents should NOT use hard wrapping, and instead use your editor's soft wrap setting to display long lines of text.

 #### Years of study
-[about.html](html/about.html) contains information about the committee, including their current year of study.
-The first two years are given as "first year" and "second year" respectively.
-For courses without a year in industry, the remaining years are given as "third year" and "fourth year", depending on the length of the course.
-For courses with a year in industry, the committee member is listed as "currently on year in industry" until they return to normal study, where years are counted **including the year away**.
-For example, if a committee member takes a year in industry after their second year, when they return they will be in their "fourth year".
+[about.html](regular/about.html) contains information about the committee, including their current year of study.
+The year given should be the 'stage' that the committee member is in.
+When a member is on a year in industry, they should not be listed as being in any year and instead as "currently on year in industry".
+If the year in industry is in between stages two and three, they will return as a "third year".

 More guides may be added so always check this section when authoring new content!